christophhagen/Clairvoyant/README.md

 The framework can also be used as a logging backend for [swift-log](https://github.com/apple/swift-log), so that log contents can be made available conveniently over a web api (see [logging backend](#usage-with-swift-log)).

-**This repository is in early development**

 ## Intention

-This framework intends to provide a very lightweight logging and monitoring possibility for Vapor servers.
+This framework intends to provide a very lightweight logging and monitoring possibility, especially for Vapor servers.
 It allows publishing, collecting, and logging time-series data in a very simple way.
 The goal is to provide easy remote access to basic information about running services, as well as provide history data.